 Our simple theory of change is ; if we get a society and region prospering with all the stakeholders, especially the women and young people contributing effectively following built capacity, informed decisions, and if we create opportunities, we shall achieve improved environmental conservation and resource development outcomes.

-Our core work is research, training/ skills development and capacity building, advisory and networking.
+Our core work is research, training, skills development, capacity building, technical assistance, and collaboration.

 Research and Knowledge Development and Management

-• We are engaged in technical, applied, and policy research.
+• We are engaged in technical, applied, and policy research for evidence, decisions and reference.

 • Building research dissemination and connection platforms.